 But they did not want to give such money without an international audit, and the kingdom postponed everything and postponed the date of its holding.
 And then completely abandoned him, as well as from the idea of placing shares on foreign sites, which immediately caused a logical skepticism of specialists.

-The fact is that the main value of the company is the remaining reserves of Saudi oil.
-There is a big doubt that their number corresponds to the huge numbers that Riyadh has been drawing for many years.
-Refusal to pass the audit only increased distrust of them, and therefore analysts of The Sanford C. Bernstein & Co in March this year estimated the cost of Saudi Aramco already in 1 trillion. dollars, and analysts from Wood Mackenzie at the beginning of 2017, in general, stated that the real value of the company is no more than 400 billion dollars.
-If you sell the 5% stake based on this figure, the country's budget will be able to help out the entire 20 billion dollars, which cannot save the "greatest" of the oil kings of our time.
+The fact is that the main value of the company is the residual reserves of Saudi oil.
+There is great doubt that their number corresponds to the huge numbers that Riyadh has been drawing for many years.
+The refusal to pass the audit only increased the distrust of them, and therefore analysts at The Sanford C. Bernstein & Co in March this year estimated the value of Saudi Aramco at 1 trillion. dollars, and analysts from Wood Mackenzie at the beginning of 2017 generally stated that the real value of the company is no more than 400 billion dollars.
+If you sell a 5% stake based on this figure, then the country's budget will be able to bail out only $ 20 billion, which in no way can save the "greatest" of the oil kings of our time.

 In general, the plan to replenish the country's budget through the privatization of the kingdom’s main cash cow failed, and it was time to launch a new plan, codenamed “Expropriation”.

 So, let's sum up.